saper-2/ha-addon-tt-lock-standalone/README.md

 Once the UI was accessible, I improved error handling in the MQTT connection part.
 Specifically, I wrapped the `await ha.connect()` call in a `try { } catch (err) { }` block so that errors produce readable console output instead of obscure cryptographic error messages.

+Also added a console log showing which URLs the app is using.

 Finally, I added simple HTTP Basic Auth to the UI to keep curious users or pranksters out of the lock configuration :upside_down_face:.
 This required adding the basic-auth dependency to addon/package.json.

+Finally I renamed the directory :upside_down_face:

-You can see the exact changes in this diff file: [standalone.patch](standalone.patch)
+You can see the exact changes in this diff file:  [code-changes.diff](code-changes.diff)

 ---
 ## Setting things up

+### Hardware

+I used Pi4 for building, and 32bit raspbian lite version.
+Then I moved the sdcard to Pi0w2 (v2 because it use newer CPU).

 ### Prerequisites
 You need Docker and basic container build tools.